qinjinjia/ec601_ass1/README.md

 ## Instruction :laughing:

 #### Run the code
-* After installing the OpenCV
+* After installing the OpenCV，

    ####
 ## More Links :link: